Sum of Measures 1—5 (Total Package)

 |02C - Loan guarantees||

-No amount/estimate: June 16/18, The government and the Monetary Board of the Central Bank of Sri Lanka (CBSL) provided construction sector enterprises with a facility to borrow from licensed commercial banks (LCBs), using guarantees issued by the government equivalent to the amount due on account of contracts carried out in the past, made available at the concessionary rate of 1% per annum, for a period of 180 days; (ii) June 26, In parallel to the LKR150 billion facility, a credit guarantee scheme will be launched on 1 July 2020.
+No amount/estimate: (i) June 16, The government and the Monetary Board of the Central Bank of Sri Lanka (CBSL) provided construction sector enterprises with a facility to borrow from licensed commercial banks (LCBs), using guarantees issued by the government equivalent to the amount due on account of contracts carried out in the past, made available at the concessionary rate of 1% per annum, for a period of 180 days; (ii) June 26, In parallel to the LKR150 billion facility, a credit guarantee scheme will be launched on 1 July 2020.
 Through this scheme, CBSL will provide a credit guarantee to banks, ranging from 80% for smaller loans to 50% for relatively large loans to provide loans at an interest rate of 4% using the banks own funds.

 |03 - Direct long-term lending info_outline|